nextflow-io/training/docs/basic_training/channels.md

     In this step you have learned:

-    1. The features of a value and queue channels.
+    1. The features of a value and queue channels
-    3. Strategies to change channel types.
+    3. Strategies to change channel types

 ## Channel factories